 There is no evidence that dysplastic naevi are, in fact, common precursors of melanoma*

 Atypical Moles and Melanoma Risk

-A person with large numbers of ‘Normal’ looking moles is at increased risk of melanoma.
-The risk of melanoma in a person with more than 100 simple moles is around seven times greater than the person with an average number of moles (around 30).
+However, ‘normal looking moles’ are also a risk factor for melanoma, but you’d have to have a lot more of them, compared with atypical moles, for the risk to be increased.
+The risk of melanoma in someone with more than 100 simple moles is around seven times greater than the person with an average number of moles (around 30).

 There is an association between the number of atypical moles a person has and the the thickness of melanoma.
 This was found in a study of 566 people with atypical moles that was published in 2016.
-The authors state that “Younger patients should be educated on the increased risk of thicker melanomas that is associated with having more atypical nevi (moles).”
-It also is appropriate to consider a more frequent skin check.
+The authors state that ‘Younger patients should be educated on the increased risk of thicker melanomas that is associated with having more atypical nevi (moles).’
+More frequent skin checks may be considered.

 A person with more than 10 atypical moles in a melanoma-prone family may indicate Familial Atypical Mole & Melanoma Syndrome (FAMM syndrome).
 The person with FAMM syndrome is at much greater risk of developing melanoma.
 FAMM syndrome is equivalent to dysplastic nevus syndrome.
 There will need to be very regular skin checks probably full body photography.